Partnerships with a watershed focus

 - Chloride pollution from household water softening, synthetic fertilizer, and de-icing salt

 - Other organic matter such as leaves and grass clippings

-The Council engages in a continuous program of research and study concerning the control and prevention of water pollution.
-This research includes performance studies of various best management practices (BMPs) for stormwater treatment.
-The Council has also developed a number of resources that provide guidance on the design and operation of effective nonpoint source pollution control.
+The Met Council engages in a continuous program of research and study concerning the control and prevention of water pollution.
+This research includes performance studies of various best management practices for stormwater treatment.
+The Met Council has also developed several resources that provide guidance on the design and operation of effective nonpoint-source pollution control.

-The Urban Small Sites Best Management Practice (BMP) Manual provides information on tools and techniques to assist Twin Cities municipalities and WMOs in guiding development and redevelopment.
-The manual includes detailed information on 40 BMPs that are aimed at managing stormwater pollution for small urban sites in a cold-climate setting.
-The goal of the manual is to support the principles of accommodating growth while preserving the environment.
+The Urban Small Sites Best Management Practice Manual provides information on tools and techniques to assist Twin Cities area municipalities and watershed management organizations in guiding development and redevelopment.
+The goal of the manual is to support the principals of accoummidating growth while preserving the environment.
+The manual includes detailed information on 40 best practices that are aimed at managing stormwater pollution for small urban sites in a cold-climate setting.

 For information on how to obtain a CD-ROM version of the manual, contact us.

 For questions or comments, please contact Judy Sventek at firstname.lastname@example.org or 651-602-1156.